MicrosoftDocs/entra-docs/docs/architecture/migration-best-practices.md

 # Best practices to migrate applications and authentication to Microsoft Entra ID

-You've heard that [Azure Active Directory is now Microsoft Entra ID](https://www.microsoft.com/security/business/identity-access/microsoft-entra-id) and you're thinking that this might be a good time to migrate your Active Directory Federation Service (AD FS) [to cloud authentication in Microsoft Entra ID](/azure/active-directory/hybrid/connect/migrate-from-federation-to-cloud-authentication).
-As you review your options, lean into our extensive [resources for migrating apps to Microsoft Entra ID](/azure/active-directory/manage-apps/migration-resources) and the best practice tips in this article.
+You've heard that [Azure Active Directory is now Microsoft Entra ID](https://www.microsoft.com/security/business/identity-access/microsoft-entra-id) and you're thinking it's a good time to migrate your Active Directory Federation Service (AD FS) [to cloud authentication in Microsoft Entra ID](/azure/active-directory/hybrid/connect/migrate-from-federation-to-cloud-authentication).
+As you review your options, see our extensive [resources to migrate apps to Microsoft Entra ID](/azure/active-directory/manage-apps/migration-resources), and best practices.

 Until you're able to migrate AD FS to Microsoft Entra ID, protect your on-premises resources with [Microsoft Defender for Identity](/defender-for-identity/what-is).
-Proactively find and correct vulnerabilities through assessments, analytics and data intelligence, user investigation priority scoring, and automatic response to compromised identities.
+You can poroactively find and correct vulnerabilities.
+Use assessments, analytics and data intelligence, user investigation priority scoring, and automatic response to compromised identities.

 Here are reasons that you might choose not to migrate AD FS: